 Wide planks from 180mm up to 300mm bring a sophisticated, generous atmosphere to your interior and are incredibly popular.
 Because of the multi-layered plank construction, these wide planks can safely be installed in difficult environments such as with under-floor heating or in humid climates, without any risk of gapping, warping or floor failure.

 Wide planks made from solid wood are a recipe for disaster.
 For this reason solid wood such as oak is often supplied in medium widths such as 150mm or less.
 Solid wood simply moves too much from humidity fluctuations, therefore plank width needs to be kept to a minimum to ensure the floor will not expand or contract too much.

 Engineered wood is simply solid wood improved.
 Prefinished engineered wood is the clear winner in terms of aesthetics and offering a more sophisticated appearance.
-It offers protection from gaps and floor failure, superior texture and finish options, superior finish quality and considerable cost and time-savings.
+It offers more protection from gaps (although they're still possible) and floor failure, superior texture and finish options, superior finish quality and considerable cost and time-savings.
 Engineered wood uses about 1/3 of the precious hardwood so it is also the safe environmental choice.